MMunibas/dmc_gpu_PhysNet/README.md

 i) dmc_physnet_main.py: Contains the DMC code

-ii) fam_cart_coor.xyz: Contains the equilibrium FAM geometry and a reference geometry
+ii) fam_cart_coor.xyz: Contains the equilibrium FAM geometry and a reference geometry (this could be a transition state
+    or otherwise you could start from a distorted structure)

-iii) run_fam_cart.inp: Contains the DMC simulation settings and NN architecture used
+iii) run_fam_cart.inp: Contains the DMC simulation settings and NN architecture used.
+Lines 1 to 7 concern the
+    DMC settings, while the other lines define the NN architecture and should be exactly as used during training.
+    Note that if the training was run without the Grimme Dispersion values (grimme_s6, grimme_s8, grimme_a1, grimme_a2) these lines need to be removed.
+Also comare to the parser in the main DMC code which reads these imputs for detailed explanation.

 iv) tl_models: Contains the NN models that are transfer learnt to the CCSD(T)/aVTZ level of theory